 A musician might have a slightly different explanation.

-The musician will say that this C6 (high C) is higher pitch than C4 (middle C) while the audiologist will refer to this sound change as a change in frequency.
+The musician will say that this C6 (high C) is a higher pitch than C4 (middle C), while the hearing specialist will refer to this sound change as a change in frequency.

 Inversely, a musician desiring a lower pitch in a piece of music may opt for a low C (aka C2).
 In choosing this lower pitch, the musician is also selecting a lower frequency sound of 65.4064 Hz (low C).